-Students may be allowed to substitute other 2.
-Prerequisite: B.A. or B.Sc. degree courses in the Fall terms if they have met specific Note that students must meet education course requirements in their first specific course requirements in degree. the prerequisite B.A. or B.Sc.
-See 3.
-In addition to satisfactory completion of onadmissions requirement on page campus course work, the student's performance 18. in major practica (EDUC 351 and EDUC 451) Components: Course work (40 credits) determines whether he or she will be Practicum (20 credits) recommended to the Professional Development Concentration: Elementary education and Certification Branch of Alberta Learning for
+- 1. The Open Elective and the Education Elective in Years 1 or 2 may be used to fulfill pre-B.Ed. admissions requirements. - Students may be allowed to substitute other courses in the Fall terms if they have met specific education course requirements in their first degree. - In addition to satisfactory completion of oncampus course work, the student's performance in major practica (EDUC 351 and EDUC 451) determines whether he or she will be recommended to the Professional Development and Certification Branch of Alberta Learning for Interim Professional Certification.